-Analysis: 2012 saw a large number of articles due to the increased District public awareness campaign and NGO's settlement.
-Currently, news releases includes District awards, partnerships with HomeServe USA and OpenGov, fee schedule changes, FOG ordinance changes, and the District's Annual Winter Bulletin.
-In 2017, 2018 and 2019 news articles increased from the previous years due to articles on the District's recycled water project.
+Analysis: Currently, news releases includes District awards, partnerships with HomeServe USA and OpenGov, fee schedule changes, FOG ordinance changes, and the District's Annual Winter Bulletin.
+In 2018, 2019, and 2020 news articles increased from the previous years due to articles on the District's recycled water project and an increase in wipes during the COVID-19 Pandemic.